sky-chaser-high/adobe-illustrator-scripts/README.md

    `Point Type` Select left, center, or right align.
    `Area Type` Enter area width and height values.
 4. Check the Flip checkbox reverses the drawing position.
-5. Check the Middle checkbox to draw in the middle of the line.
+5. Check the Middle checkbox to draw in the middle of the path segment.
-6. Enter a value of the margin will space them from the line.
+6. Enter a value of the margin will space them from the path segment.

 > [!NOTE]
-> Anchor points for type on a path and area type are supported.
 > Curves are not supported.
+> Anchor points for type on a path and area type are also supported.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
-> The units of the width, height and margin value depend on the ruler units.
+These units depend on the ruler units.

 ### Requirements
 Illustrator 2021 or higher